-Ultimately, as the vast majority of the cost of owning an iPhone is tied to the plan rather than the upfront cost of the device -- at least in countries where it is sold locked and subsidized -- it makes little sense to not purchase an iPhone 4S (or a newer iPhone 5) should you wish to purchase an iPhone.
+Ultimately, as the vast majority of the cost of owning an iPhone is tied to the plan rather than the upfront cost of the device -- at least in countries where it is sold locked and subsidized -- it makes little sense to not purchase an iPhone 4S (or a newer model like the iPhone 5, iPhone 5c, or iPhone 5s) should you wish to purchase an iPhone.

-The iPhone 4 is only marginally cheaper when the total cost of ownership over two years is considered, and those on tight budgets typically would be better off doing without a smartphone altogether than saving US$100 up front.
-However, those who find the faster performance, larger storage capacity, faster mobile data support, better camera, and additional software features of the iPhone 4S unnecessary still could be happy with an iPhone 4 and perhaps find a way to put the US$100 savings to better use.
+However, those who find the faster performance, larger storage capacity, faster mobile data support, better camera, and additional software features of the iPhone 4S unnecessary -- and who don't mind the limited iOS 7 support (and likely no support with future versions of the iOS) of the iPhone 4 -- still could be happy with the older model and perhaps find a way to put the savings to better use.

 In particular, a frugal user who purchases an unlocked iPhone 4 on the used market and chooses an inexpensive prepaid mobile phone plan rather than an often costly monthly contract plan tied to a new iPhone 4S definitely could save significant money over a year or two year period.